Day 1 – Ubud outskirts

-The waterfall Kanto Lampo is a beautiful big wall of water which is popular to climb up.
+The waterfall Kanto Lampo is a beautiful big wall of water that is popular to climb up.
 Locals like to hang around at the weekend.
 In front of the waterfall is a small pool area.
-Jump in the water, enjoy a relaxing swim and shower.
+Jump in the water, enjoy a relaxing swim, and shower.
 It is a simple 3-minute walk down from the parking.

 Also read: Bali waterfall route

 7. Tibumana Waterfall

 A short 15-minute ride from Kanto Lampo is the strong Tibumama waterfall.
 After an easy walk down you can have a swim in front of the waterfall.
 Be careful, the force of the falling water is usually very strong here.
 The

 Or: Visit the very popular (read: busy but impressive) waterfall: Tegenungan.
 Located south.

 Don’t worry, no elephants and animal abuse here.
 Just outside of Ubud is a meditation cave carved out of the rock.
 It is a small temple and easy to visit.
 The entrance is 15000 IDR per person.
 Sarongs are for free near the ticket counter inside.